bravoserver/bravo/docs/plugins.rst

 Plants saplings at relatively silly places around the map.

-.. note:: This generator only places saplings, and is not responsible for
-    the growth of trees over time.
+.. note:: This generator only places saplings, and is not responsible for the growth of trees over time.
+The ``trees`` automaton should be used for ensuring that trees will grow.

 Ore
 ---